 Many states recognize the certified pharmacy technician credential issued by the Pharmacy Technician Certification Board (PTCB).
 To qualify for certification, applicants must graduate from a pharmacy technician program recognized by the organization and pass the Pharmacy Technician Certification Exam.
-PTCB accepts applicants with at least 500 hours of professional experience as a pharmacy technician in lieu of an associate degree or diploma.
+PTCB accepts applicants with at least 500 hours of professional experience as a pharmacy technician in lieu of an associate degree or certificate/diploma.

 Courses in a Pharmacy Technology Program